King County Basin Stewards

 Basin Stewards are a team of Water and Land Resources (WLR) Division professionals knowledgeable about community and natural resources in specific King County watersheds.
 They use a number of approaches to work with landowners and other public agency officials to protect local habitats:

-- Providing direct "on-the-ground" technical service to rural landowners to improve and protect watersheds, streams, and rivers.
+- Providing direct "on-the-ground" technical service to rural community members to improve and protect watersheds, streams, and rivers.

-- Building relationships with landowners that make construction of restoration and other capital projects possible.
+- Building relationships with community members that make construction of restoration and other capital projects possible.

 How the Stewards can help you: